MobileCommerceLab/privacy_law_corpus/gpi_corpus_v2-2.0_2023-04-28/readme.txt

 Key Law Original Title
 Column Description: This column contains the original language title of the document described in this record.
 In the case of documents originally presented in English, the English title is presented here.

+Key Law Corpus Identifier
+Column Description: This column contains the file name of the document present in the corpus.

 Key Law English Translated Title
 Column Description: This column contains the English language translated title of the document described in this record, if the original language of this record is one other than English.